sheik/lumberjack/README.md

 for logging of messages with tags.
 It then provides an interface for reading through a log based on tags.

-To get tcat:
+To use the lumberjack library in your program:

-    go get github.com/sheik/lumberjack/tcat
+    go get github.com/sheik/lumberjack

-To install lumberjack and additional modules, check out and do:
+After you install, you can run "godoc -http :8080" and browse for lumberjack to get more detailed documentation.

+To install the filter program to filter the logs you produce:

-    go install ./...
+    go get github.com/sheik/lumberjack/filter

 Example Code: